Jelly-RDF/jelly-rdf.github.io/docs/user-guide.md

 You can then send these frames one-by-one over gRPC or Kafka, or write them to a file.
 The consumer will be able to read the triples one frame at a time, without having to know how many triples there are in total.

-#### Triple stream – "a stream of graphs"
+#### RDF graph stream

-In this case we have an IoT sensor that periodically emits an RDF graph that describes what the sensor saw (something like [SOSA/SSN](https://www.w3.org/TR/vocab-ssn/)).
+In this case we have (for example) an IoT sensor that periodically emits an RDF graph that describes what the sensor saw (something like [SOSA/SSN](https://www.w3.org/TR/vocab-ssn/)).
 The graphs may be of different sizes (depending on what the sensor saw) and they can be emitted at different rates (depending on how often the sensor is triggered).
 We want to stream these graphs to a server that will process them in real-time with no additional latency.

-You can use a triple stream, where the stream frames correspond to different unnamed (default) graphs:
+This means you are using logically an [RDF graph stream](https://w3id.org/stax/dev/taxonomy#rdf-graph-stream).
+You can encode it as a `TRIPLES` stream, where the stream frames correspond to different unnamed (default) graphs:

 ??? example "Example (click to expand)"